 |Day 6||The ride today takes you through a valley of cactus, and then over the hills, meeting the back vehicle for a picnic lunch.
 In the afternoon continue to the lovely town of Atotonilco with imposing XVIII Century church.
 Night at a hotel close by.|

 |Day 7||Breakfast and set off on the last riding day, following the River Laja towards San Miguel de Allende, one of the most fascintating towns in Mexico.
 The route is through semi-desert and wetlands close to the river, passing villages with their "Indian chapels".
 Stop near a small chapel where lunch is cooked by local families.
 Say goodbye to the horses and team, then transfer to San Miguel de Allende for dinner and the night.|

 |Day 8||Breakfast and onward travel (extra nights in San Miguel de Allenda can be arranged).|

 |Contact us on 01837-82544 for further information, detailed itineraries, dates and answers to questions|

-The meeting point for the rides is Guanajuato City.
+The meeting point for most rides is Guanajuato City.
 There are direct flights to Mexico from London with British Airways, Aero Mexico and also flights with KLM via Amsterdam and with several US airlines via the States.
 From Mexico City there are regular onward flights to Leon Guanajuato (BJX).
 There are also flight to Guanajuato from several US regional airports.
 For flights from the UK budget around £700-£900 economy return (fares vary with the airline and season).